If you run a tutoring business, you should have a contract between you and your students. A well-drafted tutoring contract will clarify:

 You should also outline what happens if a student:

-Do you refund the amount paid for classes that they have not taken?
-Do you charge a cancellation fee?
-Not giving a refund or charging an unreasonably high cancellation fee could be considered unfair, so it is best to seek legal advice on how best to draft the payment and refund clauses in your contract.
+Consider whether you will refund the amount paid for classes that they have not taken.
+Alternatively, you may charge a cancellation fee.
+Or the fee may apply if students fail to provide adequate notice.
+However, not giving a refund or charging unreasonably high cancellation fees may be unfair.
+As such it is best to seek legal advice on how to draft payment and refund clauses in your contract.

-As a service provider, you will take on a degree of responsibility for the services you provide.
+As a service provider, you will take on a degree of responsibility for your services.
 However, you can include a limitation of liability clause in your tutoring contract to limit your responsibility as much as possible.

-For example, you might explain to students that your agency will prepare them academically to the best of its ability but that it does not accept responsibility for their performance in an examination.
+For example, you might explain to students that your agency will prepare them academically to the best of its ability.
+However, the agency does not accept responsibility for their performance in an examination.
 Then, if a student does not achieve the results they were aiming for, they cannot hold your agency accountable.

 You should also limit your liability for things outside of your control.
 This includes:

-- any services or materials not provided by you.
+- any services or materials you do not provide; or

 4. Legal Compliance

-Like many businesses, tutoring agencies need to comply with additional laws and regulations due to the nature of your industry.
+Tutoring agencies need to comply with additional laws and regulations, relevant to the nature of the industry.
 In particular, you will need to consider your obligations:

 - when working with minors; and